CAMKK2: Function

 The product of this gene belongs to the serine/threonine-specific protein kinase family, and to the Ca++/calmodulin-dependent protein kinase subfamily.
 This protein plays a role in the calcium/calmodulin-dependent (CaM) kinase cascade by phosphorylating the downstream kinases CaMK1 and CaMK4, which increases their catalytic activity.
-CaMK1 and CaMK4 are phosphorylated at the Thr 177 and Thr 196 resides respectively.
+CaMK1 and CaMK4 are phosphorylated at the Thr 177 and Thr 196 residues respectively.

 CaMKK2 regulates production of the appetite stimulating hormone neuropeptide Y and functions as an AMPK kinase in the hypothalamus.
 It also has an important role in the development of hyperalgesia and tolerance to opioid analgesic drugs, through reduction in downstream signalling pathways and mu opioid receptor downregulation.
 Inhibition of CaMKK2 in mice reduces appetite and promotes weight loss.

 CaMKK2 has several functions in different brain regions.
 In the hippocampus, the CaMKK2/CaMK1 cascade is necessary for memory formation through the regulation of learning-induced structural changes in the neuronal cytoskeleton.
 Morphological changes in dendritic spines in the hippocampus - which are necessary for initiating and maintaining the synaptic plasticity in CA1 pyramidal neurons - are the main structural basis for the formation of memories.

 The CaMKK2/CaMKIV/CREB cascade is involved in the postnatal development of the cerebellum.
 CaMKK2 deletion impairs development of Cerebellar Granule Cells -the most abundant cells in the cerebellum- by inhibiting the ability of Granule Cell Precursors (GCPs) to stop proliferating in the external granule layer (EGL) and migrate to the internal granule layer.
 This phenotype is also tied to reduced BDNF expression and decreased CREB phosphorylation.
 Thus, the CaMKK2/CaMKIV/CREB cascade is required for BDNF (Brain Derived Neurotrophic Factor) production in the post-natal cerebellum in order to complete an important step of CGC development.
 Neuronal CaMKK2's regulation of BDNF was recently implicated in progression of Glioblastoma.